-As of December 31, 2021 and 2020, the Group's temporary differences are not recognized under deferred tax liabilities.
+As of December 31, 2022 and 2021, the Group's temporary differences are not recognized under deferred tax liabilities.
 Details are as follows:

-December 31, 2021 December 31, 2020 Aggregate amount of temporary differences related to investments in subsidiaries \$ 59 3,605
+December 31, 2022 December 31, 2021

+Aggregate amount of temporary differences related to \$ 13,933 59

+investments in subsidiaries -

-The dividend policies of the Group's second level subsidiaries, Capital True Partner Technology Co., Ltd, was prescribed not to appropriate the retained earnings until December 31, 2021.
+The dividend policies of the Group's second level subsidiaries, Capital True Partner Technology Co., Ltd, was prescribed not to appropriate the retained earnings until December 31, 2022.
 Also, the Group does not plan to dispose of the investees in foreseeable future.
 Thus, the temporary differences related to investments in subsidiaries for the portion of not to intend to dispose or to appropriate are not recognized under deferred tax liabilities.

-- (iv) Income tax assessment status - 1) The Company's income tax returns through 2019 were assessed by the Tax Authority. - 2) Subsidiary Capital Investment Management Corp.'s income tax returns through 2020 were assessed by the Tax Authority. - 3) Subsidiary Capital Futures Corp.'s income tax returns through 2019 were assessed by the Tax Authority. - 4) Subsidiary Taiwan International Securities Investment Consulting Corp.'s income tax returns for the liquidation date as of June 30, 2012 and the period of liquidation from July 1, 2012 to September 16, 2019 were assessed by the Tax Authority.
-On June 15, 2020, the entity was been admitted the completion of liquidation by the court. - 5) Second level Subsidiary Capital International Technology Corp.'s income tax returns through 2019 were assessed by the Tax Authority. - 6) Subsidiary CSC Venture Capital Corp.'s income tax returns through 2019 were assessed by the Tax Authority. - Subsidiary CSC Capital Management Co. was approved and established on December 3, 2020 and has not had a case of profit-seeking income tax reporting assessed by the Tax Authority. - 8) Second level Subsidiary CSC Private Equity Fund I Co. was established on April 30, 2021, and has not had a case of profit-seeking enterprise income tax. - (v) Income tax administrative relief
+(iv) Income tax assessment status

+- 1) The Company's income tax returns through 2019 were assessed by the Tax Authority. - 2) Subsidiary Capital Investment Management Corp.'s income tax returns through 2020 were assessed by the Tax Authority. - 3) Subsidiary Capital Futures Corp.'s income tax returns through 2020 were assessed by the Tax Authority. - 4) Second level Subsidiary Capital International Technology Corp.'s income tax returns through 2021 were assessed by the Tax Authority. - 5) Subsidiary CSC Venture Capital Corp.'s income tax returns through 2020 were assessed by the Tax Authority. - 6) Subsidiary CSC Capital Management Co.'s income tax returns through 2020 were assessed by the Tax Authority. - 7) Second level Subsidiary CSC Private Equity Fund I Co. was established on April 20, 2021, and has not had a case of profit-seeking income tax reporting assessed by the Tax Authority.